The COVID-19 vaccine will be available to all Australians in 2021. Read about its safety, development, approval and more.

 How are vaccines approved in Australia?

 Before a COVID-19 vaccine becomes available in Australia, it must pass the rigorous approval processes of the Therapeutic Goods Administration (TGA).
-This includes the assessment of every ingredient in the vaccine for safety, quality and effectiveness.
+This includes assessing every ingredient in the vaccine for safety, quality and effectiveness.

 A clinical trial is a scientific study conducted by the makers of a vaccine.
 Clinical trials of medicines are done in phases.

-The TGA carefully assesses the results of clinical trials and the way in which the trials were designed and conducted.
+The TGA carefully assesses the results of clinical trials, as well as the way in which the trials were run.
 The TGA also checks that the trials involved enough human participants that represented the people for whom the vaccine is intended.

 The TGA ensures that vaccine manufacturers meet manufacturing quality standards.
 TGA laboratories assess the quality of every batch of a vaccine before it can be supplied in Australia.

 Sometimes a ‘provisional approval pathway’ is needed for the temporary registration of promising new medicines and vaccines — where the need for early access outweighs any risks.